Last Updated: Jan 20, 2021

 - 24-Hour Support

-Binary retention at Usenet.net is up to 2357 as of the time of writing.
+Binary retention at Usenet.net is over 2000 days as of the time of writing and 17+ years of text retention.

 There are only two plans with this provider, which makes signing up rather easy compared to some other providers.
 The main difference between them is that the encrypted option offers privacy protection while the non-encrypted option does not.
 We recommend always using encryption with your USENET connection.